Digging deeperPlant Library

 (Photo courtesy of NetPS Plant Finder)

 A narrow, rigid tall evergreen shrub, with soft blue-green needle-like foliage all season long; a standout accent in the landscape, makes a curious, almost formal tall evergreen hedge when planted in a row

-Sky High™ Juniper has attractive powder blue foliage.
-The scale-like leaves are highly ornamental and remain powder blue throughout the winter.
+Sky High™ Juniper is a dwarf conifer which is primarily valued in the landscape for its rigidly columnar form.
+It has attractive powder blue evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain powder blue throughout the winter.
 It produces silvery blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Sky High™ Juniper is a multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.